-5 Easy Steps to Land Your Dream Job
+6 Easy Steps to Land Your Dream Job as River Guide

 Look up the guided outfitters on the river you love, and book a trip.
 This is the best informational interview you will ever have.
 Introduce yourself to everyone you meet, ask your guide questions about the rapids, about the lifestyle, and get a feel if its truly for you.
-If you’re still interested at the end of the day, ask the guide how you can work there next summer, and take home an application.
+If you’re still interested at the end of the day, ask your guide how you can work there next summer, and take home an application.

-5. Wear a Smile: The days don’t often go according to plan.
+The days often don’t go according to plan.
 Sometimes they’re long, hard, demanding days — both mentally and physically — and other times, they’re totally chill.
 Whatever type of day you have, you need to meet it with a smile.
 Practice this attitude.
 The future guests upon your boat will appreciate nothing more than a friendly, good-natured guide who has a strong desire to provide their guests with the best time of their lives.